cardano-foundation/developer-portal/docs/operate-a-stake-pool/marketing-spo.md

 ## Follow CF and IO delegations announcements

-you can check previous delegation announcements on the blog posts [Our new delegation strategy – announcing the pools we’re supporting](https://iohk.io/en/blog/posts/2021/01/22/our-new-delegation-strategy-announcing-the-pools-we-are-supporting/) and [Announcing new stake pools chosen for our delegation strategy](https://iohk.io/en/blog/posts/2021/05/14/announcing-new-stake-pools-chosen-for-our-delegation-strategy/).
+You can check previous delegation announcements on the blog posts [Our new delegation strategy – announcing the pools we’re supporting](https://iohk.io/en/blog/posts/2021/01/22/our-new-delegation-strategy-announcing-the-pools-we-are-supporting/) and [Announcing new stake pools chosen for our delegation strategy](https://iohk.io/en/blog/posts/2021/05/14/announcing-new-stake-pools-chosen-for-our-delegation-strategy/).
 So try to follow the news for the next round of applications.
 You can check the [previous call for delegation to support small pools](https://forum.cardano.org/t/iohk-new-call-for-delegation-to-support-small-pools/56589).

 One of the selection criteria is to validate your stake pool parameters such as [pledge](https://docs.cardano.org/core-concepts/pledging-and-delegation-options), [stake delegated to the pool](https://docs.cardano.org/core-concepts/delegation), and the size of pool [saturation](https://docs.cardano.org/glossary/#saturation).
 This is to be sure that your stake pool will be effective, generate new blocks, and get enough rewards to the delegators.